mariuspenteliuc/box-editor-for-tesseract/README.md

 * Download tagged text;
 * Highlights characters according to regex patterns;
 * Be notified of potential issues and errors;
-* Indicates document tagging progress;
+* Indicates document tagging progress.

 ### How to use
 1. Upload an image and wait for bounding boxes to be automatically generated.